 Given the slope and offset, we can integrate from f1 to f2 to compute the area under the line:

 If the slope equals 1, however, this formula does not hold.
 In this case, we note that a = offset / f which integrates into a natural log function.
 (Hint: some programs, including Microsoft ExcelTM define the log() function as a base-10 logarithm and the ln() function as the natural (base-e) logarithm.
 Be sure to use the correct function in your calculation.
 As a test, for a natural logarithm, log(2.71828182845905) = 1.0.)

 |if slope -1||(5)|

-So, for each pair of breakpoints we can use equations (4) or (5) to compute the area under the curve.
+For each pair of breakpoints, we can use Equations (4) or (5) to compute the area under the curve.
 The total area under the curve will then be the sum of the individual area calculations between each pair of breakpoints, and this sum is the mean-square acceleration.
-We take the square-root of the result to get the RMS acceleration level.
+We take the square root of the result to get the RMS acceleration level.
 Using our example breakpoints, the sum is computed as follows:

 |Frequency (Hz)||Amplitude (G2/Hz)||Slope||Offset||Area (G2)|

 Adding up the area values gives the mean-square acceleration of 36.77 G2, and then taking the square root of this result gives the overall RMS value as 6.064 G RMS.
 Note that the acceleration units of this result will be the square root of the acceleration density units.
 When using density units of (m/s2)2/Hz, the result will be in m/s2.
 When using density units of m2/s3 (which is simply a reduced form of the (m/s2)2/Hz unit), the result will be in m/s2.